manuparra/FreeIPA/README.md

 In the IPA domain, there are three types of machines:

--Servers, which manage all of the services used by domain members

--Replicas, which are essentially copies of servers (and, once copied, are identical to serve
+	Servers, which manage all of the services used by domain members Replicas, which are essentially copies of servers (and, once copied, are identical to serve